tessercat/daoistic-book/book.md

-The great square has no corners, great potential develops slowly, great advice is rarely followed, the grand plan is never revealed.
+The great square has no corners, great potential develops slowly, the good word is rarely heard, the grand plan is never revealed.

 Above all, Dao is good